natto-maki/ComfyUI-NegiTools/README.md

 Each component of the output image is scaled in the range of 0.0 to 1.0.

+### Generator/Depth Estimation by Marigold (experimental)

+Depth estimation using Marigold.

 ### utils/OpenAI Translate to English

 Translates text written in any language into English using GPT-4.